scriptPilot/google-calendar-synchronization/README.md

 ### Manually

-Run the function `onCalendarUpdate()` to synchronize all events from the start date.
+Run the function `onCalendarUpdate()` to start the synchonization.

-At the first run, all events after the start date are synchronized.
-With any other run, only modified events after the start date are synchronized.
+At the first run, all events are synchronized.
+With any other run, only modified events are synchronized.

 ### Trigger